Busayoilesanmi/UAE-Cancer-Patient-Insights-Dashboard/README.md

 ### Objective of the Project
 To analyze cancer patient trends across various parameters including gender, cancer type, treatment outcomes, comorbidities, and Emirates-based distribution in the UAE.
 The goal is to derive insights that can support data-driven healthcare decisions.

-Problem Being Addressed
+### Problem Being Addressed
 Cancer remains a leading cause of mortality in the UAE.
 A structured view of patient demographics, treatment responses, and geographic distribution is needed to improve healthcare targeting and early interventions.
+This analysis seeks to know:

+- What is the most common cancer type?

+- What is the average age of patients by cancer type?

+- Which emirate has the highest number of cases?

+- What is the treatment duration (Diagnosis Treatment Start) by cancer type?

+- What is the age group distribution of patients?

+- What comorbidities are most common among cancer patients?

+- What is the outcome by treatment type?

+- How many deaths occurred per hospital?

+- What’s the ethnicity by cancer type?

+- What is the gender distribution across cancer types?

-Key Datasets and Methodologies
+### Key Datasets and Methodologies

-Dataset sourced from public repositories (e.g., Kaggle).
+Dataset sourced from primary source ( Kaggle.com).

 Processed using Microsoft Excel (Pivot Tables, Charts, Conditional Formatting, Filters).

 Focused on visual storytelling using dashboards for clarity.

-3. Story of Data
+## Story of Data

+### Data Source

-Data Source: Kaggle (open healthcare dataset).
+Kaggle (open healthcare dataset).

+### Collection Process

-Collection Process: Scraped and consolidated from various cancer registries and anonymized health reports.
+Scraped and consolidated from various cancer registries and anonymized health reports of the UAE

+### Data Structure

-Data Structure: Rows = patient records; Columns = attributes like gender, age, cancer type, treatment, stage, Emirate, etc.
+Rows = patient records; Columns = attributes like gender, age, cancer type, treatment, stage, Emirate, etc.

-Key Features:
+### Key Features & Significance

-Cancer Type
+* Cancer Type

-Gender
+* Gender

-Stage at Diagnosis
+* Stage at Diagnosis

-Treatment Type & Outcome
+* Treatment Type & Outcome

-Age
+* Age

-Emirate Location
+* Emirate Location

-Comorbidities
+* Comorbidities

-Limitations:
+### Limitations:

-Some underreporting for rare cancer types.
+* Some underreporting for rare cancer types.

-"Other" gender category may have limited data.
+* "Other" gender category may have limited data.

-Time-based changes in data collection practices.
+* Time-based changes in data collection practices.

-4. Data Splitting and Preprocessing
+### Data Splitting and Preprocessing

-Data Cleaning: Removed duplicates, fixed missing values, standardized text formatting.
+### Data Cleaning

+* Removed duplicates

+* Fixed missing values

+* Standardized text formatting.

+### Handling Missing Values

-Handling Missing Values: Used Excel filters to isolate missing fields; defaulted to "Unknown" or interpolated where appropriate.
+Used Excel filters to isolate missing fields; defaulted to "Unknown" or interpolated where appropriate.

-Transformations:
+### Transformations

-Grouped cancer types (Top 5).
+* Grouped cancer types (Top 5).

-Converted diagnosis dates into treatment delay (days).
+* Converted diagnosis dates into treatment delay (days).

-Categorized age groups and stages.
+* Categorized age groups and stages.

-Normalized treatment outcomes into 3 categories (Deceased, Recovered, Under Treatment).
+* Normalized treatment outcomes into 3 categories (Deceased, Recovered, Under Treatment).

-Data Splitting:
+### Data Splitting:

 Dependent: Outcome

-Independent: Gender, Treatment Type, Cancer Type, Comorbidities, Stage Industry Context: Healthcare – specifically oncology.
+Independent: Gender, Treatment Type, Cancer Type, Comorbidities, Stage

+### Industry Context
+The healthcare industry in the United Arab Emirates (UAE) is rapidly evolving, with a strong emphasis on data-driven decision-making to improve patient outcomes and public health policies.
+Cancer remains one of the leading causes of morbidity and mortality in the region, and understanding its distribution, progression, and treatment efficacy is critical.
+As the UAE government invests in advanced medical infrastructure and national health registries, there is an increasing demand for insightful analytics that can guide cancer control strategies.

+### Relevance of the Project to Analysis
+This analytical project provides a deep dive into cancer patient data across multiple dimensions, including type, gender, age, comorbidities, stage of diagnosis, treatment methods, and regional distribution by emirate.
+Through Excel-based visualization and analytical methods, the project transforms raw patient data into meaningful insights that can assist healthcare professionals, policymakers, and researchers in understanding cancer trends within the UAE.
+It addresses key questions such as:

+Which cancer types are most prevalent?

+What are the demographics of affected patients?

+How do treatment outcomes vary by stage and type?

+Which emirates report higher case numbers?

-Stakeholders:
+### Stakeholders:

 Ministry of Health